RishabhJain2018/rishabhjain2018.github.io/index.md

         <span class="rishabh">Open Source Contributor</span> &nbsp; <br>
          <span class="period">(July 2016 -- Oct 2016)</span>
         <div class="exp-desc">
         Implemented several features in the <a href="https://github.com/pythonindia/junction/graphs/contributors" target="_blank">Junction</a> project including the feature of creating and managing users profile in the software.
-It is a software to manage proposals, reviews, schedule, feedback during conference.
+It is a software to manage proposals, reviews, schedules, feedback during the conference.
         </div>

     </div>